-Are you waiting for the writing muse or the right mood?
+Don’t wait for the writing muse or the right mood to write.
+Get to work; it’s your job to be creative as a writer.
 “I don’t wait for moods,” said Pearl S. Buck.
 “You accomplish nothing if you do that.
 Your mind must know it has got to get down to work.”

-Fellow scribes, don’t wait for the muse or Cupid to shoot an arrow to fire up your passion for writing on February 14.
-Whether you’re searching for Valentine’s Day article ideas for your blog, online magazine, or company newsletter – you need to actively search for good story ideas to write about.
+Fellow scribes, don’t wait for the muse or Cupid to shoot an arrow and fire up your passion for writing on February 14.
+Whether you’re searching for Valentine’s Day article ideas for your blog, online magazine, or company newsletter – you need to actively work to find good story ideas to write about.